Best Case Interview Books: 18 Books Ranked (2026)

 A note on transparency: I'm the author of several books on this list.
-I wrote them after reading every case interview book on the market to address the major knowledge and strategy gaps.
-I'll do my best to give you an honest assessment of every book here, including where my own books fall short.
+I wrote them after reading every case interview book on the market to address the major knowledge and strategy gaps I saw.
+I'll give you an honest assessment of every book here, including where my own books fall short.

 Must Read: